yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/WiFiEncryption.rst

 #pragma section-numbers off
 ||<tablebgcolor="#f1f1ed" tablewidth="40%" tablestyle="margin: 0pt 0pt 1em 1em; float: right; font-size: 0.9em;"style="padding: 0.5em;">[[TableOfContents]]||
 = Configure WiFi encryption =
+Howto setup wireless encryption with !OpenWrt Kamikaze.

+== Key generation ==
-To generate a random password for you key you can use the pwgen program.
-Pwgen is available for most Linux distributions and is also packaged for !OpenWrt Kamikaze.
-E.g. pwgen 13 1
+To generate a random password for your key you can use the `pwgen` program. pwgen is available for most Linux distributions and is also packaged for !OpenWrt Kamikaze.
+Run it with e.g. `pwgen --secret 13 1` (meaning: generate 1 password with a length of 13 letters/numbers).

 == WPA encryption ==
 === Broadcom WiFi ===